How Dark Horse Candidate works

 The pledge model

-If the person you're drafting officially files to run before the campaign deadline, you'll receive a notification and have a 48-hour cooling-off period to increase or cancel your pledge.
-After that window, your card is charged.
+If the person you're drafting officially files to run before the campaign deadline, here's what happens:

-If they don't file by the deadline, your pledge is released — no charge, no fine print.
+If the deadline passes without a filing, your pledge is released — no charge, no fine print.

 Primary and general elections